 Sec 108-19-4 Standards And Requirements

 Standards same as single-family dwellings.
-If new construction for an accessory dwelling unit is proposed or will occur, the standards for single-family dwellings, as provided in Title 108 Chapter 15, shall apply, except that an accessory dwelling unit shall not have more than one kitchen.
+The provisions of Subsection (c) of this section notwithstanding, if new construction for an accessory dwelling unit is proposed or will occur, the standards for single-family dwellings, as provided in Title 108 Chapter 15, shall apply, except that an accessory dwelling unit shall not have more than one kitchen.

 Size.
 The size regulations for an accessory dwelling unit are as follows:

 The footprint of an accessory dwelling unit, as determined by the exterior perimeter of all levels when viewed from above, shall not be less than 400 square feet and shall not exceed 1,500 square feet.
-In no case shall the gross floor area of the accessory dwelling unit exceed 50 percent of the gross floor area of the single-family dwelling, or be greater than 2,000 square feet.
+In no case shall the gross floor area of the accessory dwelling unit be greater than 2,000 square feet.
 However, an accessory dwelling unit located entirely within a basement of a single-family dwelling may consume the entire basement area regardless of square footage.

-Except as provided in (b)(3), the height of a detached accessory building that houses an accessory dwelling unit shall be no greater than 35 feet.
+Except as provided in Subsection (b)(3) of this section, the height of a detached accessory building that houses an accessory dwelling unit shall be no greater than 35 feet.

 For a lot that has 20,000 square feet or less:

 The height of a detached accessory building that houses an accessory dwelling unit shall be no greater than 90% of the height of the single- family dwelling.

-The footprint of a building that houses an accessory dwelling unit combined with the footprint of the single-family dwelling shall not cover more than 25 percent of the total lot area.
+The total area of the footprint of a detached accessory building that houses an accessory dwelling unit combined with the total area of the footprint of the single-family dwelling shall not cover more than 25 percent of the total lot area.

-Relationship to the single-family dwelling; appearance.
-The exterior design of an accessory dwelling unit, or the building that contains an accessory dwelling unit, shall compliment the single-family dwelling in a manner that preserves the appearance of the lot's single-family use.
+Relationship to the primarydwelling; appearance.
+The exterior design of an accessory dwelling unit, or the building that contains an accessory dwelling unit, shall compliment the primary dwelling in a manner that preserves the appearance of the lot's single-family use.

 The exterior of the accessory dwelling unit shall either:

-Conform to the single-family dwelling in architectural style and materials on all sides of the building and roof;
+Conform to the primary dwelling in architectural style and materials on all sides of the building and roof;

 Be designed by a licensed architect in a manner that gives the appearance of a barn or other similarly styled agricultural outbuilding; or